Who Is Forming Your Child?

 The Role of Parents

-If formation is inevitable, then parents are not optional participants.
+If formation is inevitable, parents are not optional participants.

 They are primary architects.